 In response to online debate around rehousing healthy migrant workers in heartland areas such as Tampines, we spoke to Singaporeans living next to the former Qiao Nan Primary School, a current relocation site.

 Intimates For the next 15 days, you are only allowed to drink meal replacements.
 Three scoops, three shakes, three times a day.
 Strictly.
 No. Food.
 Allowed.
 Would you accept this challenge?
 Two of our colleagues, Nate and Marisse, investigate the gains to be had – or lost.

 Everyone had something to lose during the Japanese Occupation in Singapore.
 Men would get shot for being rude to Japanese soldiers, while young women had to constantly worry about being sexually assaulted.
 In this animated first chapter of “Son of Singapore”, we see how the pre-pubescent Ah N

 From having to draw up “slaughter lists” of their own animals to use as food, to being left with a 3-month runway before closing, zoos and wildlife centres around the world have been scrambling to keep going during this pandemic.
 Meet Kumaran, Head Keeper of the Great Primates at the Singapor

-Many of the elderly in Singapore have been subject to criticism online, specifically for not observing the new social distancing measures.
+Binge Many of the elderly in Singapore have been subject to criticism online, specifically for not observing the new social distancing measures.
 But the lockdown affects everyone differently, especially older folks who live alone in small, one-room flats.
-In this video, filmed two days before the Circu
+In this video, filmed two days before the Circuit

 Despite the sharp increase in Covid-19 cases and the looming "circuit breaker" shutdown, many Singaporeans were still out at bars and restaurants.
 Our journalist, Nate, goes on the ground and questions their attitudes towards social distancing and the Covid-19 epidemic.